scala/scala/README.rst

   p??          ==>   ActualAdaptingParameter   (_p)
   Note the underscore in the latter line.

-- The compiler may prematurely stop parsing script expressions.
-E.g. if you have a token such as "..." on a new line, the compiler may refuse to include it with the script expression on previous lines.
-  Solution: join the line containing "..." with the previous line.

 - The compiler may crash on values in a script expression for which no implicit conversion to a script exist.
   This may for instance happen if you specify 'x' in a script